crytic/evm_cfg_builder/README.md

 # EVM CFG BUILDER

-Use this library to extract a control flow graph (CFG) from EVM bytecode. `evm_cfg_build` is used internally by Ethersplay, Manticore, and many other tools from Trail of Bits.
+Use this library to extract a control flow graph (CFG) from EVM bytecode. `evm_cfg_builder` is used by Ethersplay, Manticore, and many other tools from Trail of Bits.

 ## Features

 evm_cfg_builder is a work in progress, but it's already very useful today:

-* Reliably recovers a Control Flow Graphs (CFG) from EVM bytecode
+* Reliably recovers a Control Flow Graph (CFG) from EVM bytecode
 * Recovers attributes (e.g., payable, view, pure)
 * Outputs the CFG to a dot file